Freshly Divorced Man Insists On Getting A New Dog Even Though His Ex-wife Is Against It

 She will refuse to take care of the dog

 Moreover, understanding the emotional implications of introducing a new pet can help both parties assess their readiness for this commitment.
-Studies suggest that discussing potential impacts on children and shared living arrangements can guide decision-making, ensuring that both partners feel comfortable with the choice.
+Discussing potential impacts on children and shared living arrangements can guide decision-making, ensuring that both partners feel comfortable with the choice.

 You are asking her to be responsible for your dog